exoplatform/exo-documentation/docs/Administration.rst

 :ref:`exo.properties file <Configuration.eXoConfiguration>` are allowed to manage spaces.

 .. warning:: When the Manage spaces permission is both defined through the interface and
-             by configuration, the value in the interface takes precedence.
+             the configuration, the value in the interface takes precedence.

 .. note:: If the permission is neither defined through the interface nor by configuration, only administrators are
           allowed to access the Manage spaces tab.